Sidney Stringer Academy: Horizontal tutor groups

 The house system of the school serves many purposes inside the school, mostly relating to organisation, competitions and rewards.
 Each house has a name inspired by a certain event, person and/or sponsors.
 Each of the 5 houses has ten tutor groups; they have 240 students with 48 students in each year.
 Pupils are assigned a house on admission.
 Each House is led by a Head of House and overseen by an Assistant Principal.
 Also, all Houses have House Assistants.

+As of 2020, the houses no longer correlate with tutor groups, the new system introduced a year head to replace the old system of houses, due to COVID-19 and the goal to reduce movement in the school.

 Before, vertical tutor groups with students from each year were made, and they were meant to make the group more like a family, with the older and younger students giving each other support and advice.
 In addition to peer-mentoring, it would hypothetically allow students to form a friendship in other year groups and reduce bullying.
 However, the Head Department decided better results would come out of horizontal tutoring.
 Instead of 4 people from each year in a 20 people group, there are now 2 groups of 24 people per year, for each year in a house.
 This system first appears in the August 2020 newsletter of the academy, where before tutor groups were in the format of HXX, where H is the first letter of the house and XX is the two digit number of which tutor group number it was (01-12), the number YHX is used, where Y is the year number (7, 8, 9, 10, 11), H is the house (P, J, L, S, D), and X is the final number (1 or 2).

 Each house has its charity week (some have a selected charity), has its colour, and their motto.